2026 Travel + Leisure It List Hotels

 Kissamos, Greece

 Tella Thera occupies a secluded position in Crete's western reaches, where olive groves and organic architecture combine to produce something increasingly rare in Greek island hospitality: genuine stillness.
-The property is built around sustainability and mindful design rather than resort spectacle, placing it in a smaller peer set of properties where the environment does the work that amenities usually do.
+The property is built around sustainability and mindful design rather than resort spectacle, placing it in a smaller comparable set of properties where the environment does the work that amenities usually do.

 Ardbeg House